WebAssembly/spec/proposals/branch-hinting/Overview.md

 | 0     | likely not taken  |
 | 1     | likely  taken     |

-* the u32 byte offset of the hinted instruction from the first instruction of the function
+* the u32 byte offset of the hinted instruction from the first instruction of the function.

+Elements of the *branch hints* vector must appear in increasing byte offset order, and a byte offset can appear at most once.
+A `br_if` or `if` instruction must be present in the code section at the specified offset.